 Leah: My parents are Northern Irish immigrants, so they came over to Australia and I was born soon after.
 I’m the first generation of our family born in Australia and the first person in our family to finish high school and go to university as well.
 I was born and raised on the Sunshine Coast, went to uni at QUT in Brisbane where I got my Bachelor of Laws and Bachelor of Justice, and then my Graduate Diploma in Legal Practice as well.

-After uni I was originally hired to work for a Government department.
-But I got poached by Travis Schultz and ended up working for Slater and Gordon for a couple of years practicing personal injury law, which I loved.
+After uni I was originally hired to work for a Government department but I got poached by Travis Schultz and then ended up working for Slater and Gordon for a couple of years practicing personal injury law, which I loved.

 OCM: What did you find satisfying about that?